Usage-Based vs Subscription Pricing for SaaS

 Do you have enough customers to model the ramp curve?
 If you’re under 50 customers, you probably don’t have enough data to predict how usage scales.
 Start with subscriptions.
 Add usage-based elements later when you understand your customers’ consumption patterns.

-Most bootstrapped SaaS products should start with subscription pricing and layer in usage-based components as they grow.
-The exception: if you’re building infrastructure or developer tools where per-unit pricing is the industry standard.
+Most bootstrapped SaaS products should start with subscription pricing and layer in usage-based pricing components and layer in usage-based components as they grow.
+The exception for starting with usage-based pricing: if you’re building infrastructure or developer tools where per-unit pricing is the industry standard.

 FAQ